sudhz/aiden/README.md

-# Aiden Voice Processing Service
+# AIDEN - Artificial Intelligence and Digital Entity Network

-Aiden is a robust voice processing service that leverages cutting-edge machine learning models to translate speech to text and vice versa.
-This service uses a user-friendly frontend interface to capture voice inputs, which are then processed by the Aiden backend.
+AIDEN is a robust voice processing service that leverages cutting-edge machine learning models to translate speech to text and vice versa.
+This service uses a user-friendly frontend interface to capture voice inputs, which are then processed by the AIDEN backend.
 The backend employs OpenAI's Whisper for precise speech-to-text conversion and Mixtral8x7b, a mixture of experts language model developed by Mistral AI, for advanced text processing.
 Finally, the processed text is transformed back into speech with Amazon Polly's lifelike text-to-speech service.

 ## Architecture Diagram
 ![Architecture Diagram](https://github.com/sudhz/aiden/assets/61375120/76e298c6-58cd-4856-b697-57a66a01a082)